17 Best Sights in Upper East Side, New York City

 Upper East Side

-Facing the East River, this park, named for a German immigrant who was a prominent statesman and newspaper editor in the 19th century, is so tranquil you'd never guess you're directly above the FDR Drive.
-Walk along the esplanade, and take in views of the river and Roosevelt Island across the way.
-To the north are Randall's and Wards Islands and the Robert F. Kennedy Bridge (aka the formerly named, Triborough Bridge)—as well as the more immediate sight of locals pushing strollers, riding bikes, or walking their dogs.
+Named for a German immigrant who was a prominent statesman and newspaper editor in the 19th century, this 14.9-acre park is so tranquil that you'd never guess you're directly above the FDR Drive.
+Walk along the esplanade and soak up views of the East River and Roosevelt Island across the way.
+To the north is Randalls (which is conjoined with Wards Island on the east side) and the Robert F. Kennedy Bridge (formerly the Triborough Bridge)—while the sights of locals pushing strollers, riding bikes, or walking their dogs surround visitors.
 Within the park is a Federal-style, wood-frame house that belies the grandeur of its name: Gracie Mansion, the official residence of the city's mayor.
+It was built in the 18th century.

 Castelli Gallery